SMALL BUSINESS CAPITAL CORP. RECEIVERSHIP

 This website has been established to facilitate efficient communications between investors, creditors, former employees, and other interested parties of Small Business Capital Corporation, Investors Prime Fund, LLC, and SBC Portfolio Fund, LLC, all of its subsidiaries and affiliates; and Thomas Seaman who is serving as their Receiver.
 Mr. Seaman was appointed as Receiver on June 26, 2012, by the Honorable Edward J. Davila, Judge of the United States District Court in a securities fraud enforcement action brought by the Securities and Exchange Commission (the "Commission").

-The Commission has alleged that the defendants violated federal securities laws.
-Judge Davila also ordered that the assets of Small Business Capital Corporation, Mark Feathers, Investors Prime Fund, LLC, and SBC Portfolio Fund, LLC, and subsidiaries and affiliates, be frozen and issued a TEMPORARY RESTRAINING ORDER AND ORDERS: (1) FREEZING ASSETS; (2) PROHIBITING THE DESTRUCTION OF DOCUMENTS; (3) GRANTING EXPEDITED DISCOVERY; (4) REQUIRING ACCOUNTINGS; AND (5) APPOINTING A TEMPORARY RECEIVER; AND AN ORDER TO SHOW CAUSE RE PRELIMINARY INJUNCTION AND APPOINTMENT OF PERMANENT RECEIVER (“TRO").
+The Commission alleged that the defendants violated federal securities laws.
+On June 26, 2012, Judge Davila ordered that the assets of Small Business Capital Corporation, Mark Feathers, Investors Prime Fund, LLC, and SBC Portfolio Fund, LLC, and subsidiaries and affiliates, be frozen and issued a TEMPORARY RESTRAINING ORDER AND ORDERS: (1) FREEZING ASSETS; (2) PROHIBITING THE DESTRUCTION OF DOCUMENTS; (3) GRANTING EXPEDITED DISCOVERY; (4) REQUIRING ACCOUNTINGS; AND (5) APPOINTING A TEMPORARY RECEIVER; AND AN ORDER TO SHOW CAUSE RE PRELIMINARY INJUNCTION AND APPOINTMENT OF PERMANENT RECEIVER (“TRO").
 A copy of the Commission’s COMPLAINT can also be found on the Case Documents page.
+On August 16, 2013, the Court granted the Commission's Motion for Summary Judgment and found Mr. Feathers violated the securities laws.
+The Court subsequently issued an Order Granting In Part And Denying In Part Plaintiff's Motion For Injunctive Relief And Monetary Remedies [Dkt.
+No. 622] against Mr. Feathers for $7.783 million.
+A copy of the ORDER GRANTING SUMMARY JUDGMENT [Dkt.
+No. 591] and ORDER GRANTING IN PART AND DENYING IN PART PLAINTIFF'S MOTION FOR INJUNCTIVE RELIEF AND MONETARY REMEDIES [Dkt.
+No. 622] can be found in the Case Documents.
+Mr. Feathers has appealed the judgment.
+On May 30, 2014, a Securities and Exchange Commission Administrative Law Judge issued an INITIAL DECISION barring Mr. Feathers from the securities industry.
+Mr. Feathers has appealed the Initial Decision.
+In March 2014 the Receiver paid investors an initial distribution of $15 million.
+The Receiver is currently marketing the loan portfolios and SBA lending license and is hopeful that a sale can be concluded around December 1, 2014, with a second or perhaps final distribution to investors around the January to February 2015 timeframe.

 Other questions involving the Receiver's role can be answered on the Frequently Asked Questions page.